Cost to Unblock a Drain

 Once the residual water level begins to drop your tradesperson may choose to swap to a plunger attachment to force through any remaining blockage into the connecting sewers, though this is not always necessary if the block has been sufficiently cleared.

-Once the clog has been broken down your professional will then remove the rods and the drains will be flushed with fresh water; Often the homeowner is asked to run taps or flush toilets within their home at this point; this gives visual indication to the attending tradesperson that the blockage has been cleared, and helps ensures that remaining residue is carried into the connecting sewers.
+Once the clog has been broken down your professional will then remove the rods and the drains will be flushed with fresh water; Often the homeowner is asked to run taps or flush toilets within their home at this point; this gives visual indication to the attending tradesperson that the blockage has been cleared, and helps ensure that remaining residue is carried into the connecting sewers.

 Once satisfied that the blockage has been removed, your tradesperson will clear down any mess caused by the unclogging process and replace the cover over your drains.